Introducing

 Optimizes Recovery

-Permits exchange of nutrients & O₂ to maintain nerve health
+Permits exchange of nutrients & O2 but inhibits cell migration to promote healing.

 Video Autoplay on Scroll